Ukraine president firm over EU 'U-turn' amid protests

 The EU has accused Russia of exerting heavy economic pressure on Ukraine.

 Clashes between protesters and police continued on Monday.
-Meanwhile, jailed opposition leader Yulia Tymoshenko announced an indefinite hunger strike.'No alternative'
+Meanwhile, jailed opposition leader Yulia Tymoshenko announced an indefinite hunger strike.

 Mr Yanukovych was speaking publicly for the first time since the announcement on Thursday that his government was halting preparations to sign the association and free trade agreements with the EU.